 Anyway, I didn’t even bother trying to access the blog in the Library yesterday.
 I had a few things to do, so I decided I’d go to the pub in the evening and post a quick one there, as I’ve done the last few times.
 In the event, though, it was so bloody cold that I decided to stay in and watch a DVD.

-I’m indebted to my friend Neil for this one.
+I’m indebted to my friend Neil R. for this one.
 After I wrote Getting Stoned

 a few months ago, Neil was able to get his hands on the original TV series Children of the Stones

 .
-He put it onto a DVD for me, and I watched it shortly afterwards, Last night, on a whim, I decided to watch it again.
+He put it on a DVD for me, and I watched it shortly afterwards, Last night, on a whim, I decided to watch it again.

 From this strange set-up the story unfolds, involving the stones themselves, a strange oil painting, a network of ley lines, a black hole in the constellation Ursa Major, and the manor house at the centre of the village.
 People appear and disappear; stones apparently move around; an old poacher (played in typically over-the-top fashion by Freddie Jones) claims to be ‘protected’ by an ancient talisman; new arrivals to the village suddenly become ‘Happy Ones’, and the owner of the manor house seems to know far more than he’s letting on.

 This last character, Raphael Hendrick (superbly played by Iain Cuthbertson), is almost a Crowleyesque figure, a retired academic with a background in astronomy and a compendious knowledge of ancient rituals and beliefs.
 A bizarre sequence of events leads Matt and Adam to Hendrick’s home, where his regular observations of the black hole build to a shattering climax.